notion-enhancer/notion-enhancer/CONTRIBUTING.md

 git clone https://github.com/dragonwocky/notion-enhancer
 cd notion-enhancer
 git checkout js
+npm link
 ```

-using npm? globally link via `npm link`.

-using yarn? globally link via `yarn && yarn link` (the output of `yarn global bin` must be in PATH).

 the downloaded folder is now directly linked to the `notion-enhancer` command.

-no written tests are included with the enhancer: i don't have the experience/skill with them yet to use them effectively.
+no written tests are included with the enhancer:
+i don't have the experience/skill with them yet to use them effectively.
 if you can add some for your code, though, go ahead!

 ## conventions